LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Sympathy/Shadow Name.md

 It is, unsurprisingly, a focus of the [[Sympathy]] the mage forms as they act under that name, but it is also their admission that they are now, fundamentally, disconnected from those who were once closest to them.

+A distance that is only destined to grow.

 ## Mage Society

 Using a mage’s [[Sympathetic Name]] to address or refer to him except in the most intimate of friendships is considered offensively rude by the overwhelming majority of magical societies.\